Take the First Step Toward Your Health Care Career Now!

 You’ll usually find a job in a hospital, doctor’s office, blood donor center, or clinic.
 Most of your peers work full time, and very often on holidays and weekends, depending on where employed.

 There are a few requirements that need to be fulfilled before you can start your work as a phlebotomist.
 Phlebotomy is an entry-level job within the medical field, but it sets the groundwork for become a registered nurse or beyond!
-Find a local phlebotomy school now.

 One of the greatest soft skills you’ll need to be a successful phlebotomist is compassion.
 After that, hand-eye coordination and dexterity are both important skills.